MaaAssistantArknights/issue-checker/README.md

     "You have some files that did not upload successfully, please re-upload them."
   regexes:
     'Uploading'
+- name: comments-2
+  # Comment the content below if issue contains the links that includes `example.com/asd`
+  content:
+    There are unconfirmed links, please visit with caution.
+  urls:
+    - example.com/asd
 ```

 The format of the configuration file is shown below.